bettyp23/bettyp23/README.md

 ## About Me

- 🔭 I’m currently working on CodePath TIP and my web portfolio.
+ 🔭 I’m currently working on **CodePath TIP and my website portfolio!**

  🌱 I’m currently learning **Python and c++**

  📫 Reach out to me: **bp23e@fsu.edu**

- ✍ You can find me on linkedIn [here]("https://www.linkedin.com/in/bettyphipps/")
+ ✍ You can find me on linkedIn <a href="https://www.linkedin.com/in/bettyphipps/">Here</a>

  ⚡ Fun fact: **I played AAU Basketball**